 These incidents, as alarming as they may seem, are wholly legal.
 The United States’ territorial waters end just 12 miles from the shore and, though the U.S. retains exclusive undersea economic rights out to the 200-mile mark, all international sea traffic is permitted on the surface.

 It is this legal framework that the Chinese Communist Party (CCP) currently seeks to exploit before the world stage.
-The recent traversal of the Bering Strait, a narrow chokepoint between Russia and Alaska, was not some idle threat, but a painstakingly crafted strategic message: You reached out to our shores, now we can reach out to yours.
+The recent traversal of the Bering Strait, a narrow chokepoint between Russia and Alaska, was not some idle threat, but a painstakingly crafted strategic message: You’ve reached our backyard in the Indo-Pacific; now, we can reach yours.